Sale and Unitrust

 Are your appreciated assets, such as stock, bonds or real estate, producing little or no income?

 If you sell your appreciated assets, you will pay a large capital gains tax.
 A sale and charitable remainder unitrust may be the solution to avoid capital gains tax.

 - Receive cash from the sale.
 You can use this cash to purchase another residence, to save for retirement, to travel, to meet your daily needs or to meet some other financial goal

 - Receive income from the unitrust for the rest of your life and future retirement

 - Obtain an income tax deduction that may reduce your tax bill this year

-- Further the work of Houston Baptist University with your gift
+- Further the work of Houston Christian University with your gift